menawhalen/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a current graduate student in the fourth year of my PhD in statistics at Northwestern University.
-My research interests include social policy statistics, survey sampling, and changepoint analysis methods.
-I am advised by Prof. Bruce Spencer and Prof. Noelle Samia.
-I am the current President of Women in Statistics at Northwestern (WIST) for the 2019-2020 year.
+I am currently working towards my PhD in statistics at Northwestern University.
+I am advised by Prof. Noelle I. Samia and Prof. Bruce Spencer.
+My specialties include spatial temporal statistics with applications in health policy and criminology.
+I have an interest in survey sampling, data visualization, and statistics pedagogy.
+I am the current President and Founder of Women in Statistics at Northwestern \href{https://wistnu.netlify.app/}{(WIST)}.
+When I am not doing my statistical work, I'm is playing with my dog Delta, out volunteering in the community, or practicing my artistry with makeup.